Find bus tickets from and to Oslo

 Frequently asked questions

-With FlixBus, you can easily reach 50 destinations from Oslo, including Gothenburg, Copenhagen, Stockholm.
+With FlixBus, you can easily reach 50 destinations from Oslo, including Gothenburg, Copenhagen, Kristiansand.

 It's really easy to buy a bus ticket to Oslo with FlixBus: you can book online on our website simply selecting your departure and arrival cities, and picking your favorite date to travel.
 The best way to find cheap tickets though is by using the free FlixBus App and keep your ticket always in your pocket!